Recruiting/Hiring New Employees

 - Determine what Staff Affirmative Action member will be assigned to the search committee;

-- Determine priority date for their position (the priority date serves as the marker for when interviews may being);
+- Establish a priority date for your position (the priority date serves as the marker for when interviews may being);

-- Determine what channels to post your requisition on, i.e. industry or community specific distribution lists or channels.
+- Discuss what channels to post your requisition on, i.e. industry or community specific distribution lists or channels.
 What connections exist in the current department?;

 - Learn how to collaborate using the applicant tracking system iCIMS.